 S7 mold Steel

-S7 is very durable, impact-resistant tool steel material that can be hardened up to 56 RC.
+S7 is a very durable, impact-resistant tool steel material that can be hardened up to 56 RC.
 It is an air or oil hardening shock resisting (cold work) tool steel offering a unique combination of toughness and wear resistance.
 Read this article for more details on S7 mold steel material.

 S7 tool steel is primarily used in applications that require resistance to shock and impact such as slides and lifters.
 This material is also used for very tight tolerance and high-volume part requirements.